metabarcoding/obitools4-doc/content/docs/commands/basics/obicount/_index.md

 ## Description

 Count the sequence records in a sequence file.
 It returns three pieces of information.
 The first is the number of sequence variants (the actual number of sequence records in the file).
-Each sequence record is associated with a *count* attribute (equal to 1 if absent), this number corresponds to the number of times that sequence has been observed in the data set.
-Thus, the second value returned is the sum of the count values for all sequences.
+Each sequence record is associated with a `count` attribute (equal to 1 if absent), this number corresponds to the number of times that sequence has been observed in the data set.
+In the following example, the first sequence record has no `count` attribute and therefore counts for 1, when the second sequence record has a `count` attribute equal to 2.

+{{< code "two_sequences.fasta" fasta false>}}

+Thus, the second value returned is the sum of the count values for all sequences, 3 for the presented example file.
 The last value is the number of nucleotides stored in the file, the sum of the sequence lengths.

 ## Synopsis